sigma/yann.hodique.info/content/blog/refreshing-gpg-setup.md

 copies of my master key, revocation certificates, and a few other important things.
-They are pin-protected, FIPS-compliant (military-grade) and will destroy their content after a few (10 I think) attempts (which is why it's important to keep of on them somewhere safe !)
+They are pin-protected, FIPS-compliant (military-grade) and will destroy their content after a few (10 I think) attempts (which is why it's important to keep one of them somewhere safe !)
 All in all, good enough for me :)

 ## Yubikeys ##